Pekka Buttler, 02/2024

 Version 3 (1991–1993)

 Total housing redesign.
 Rubber focus ring with pronounced ridges on focus ring.
 Focus distance setting is in a ‘window’ (Takumar-style).
 Depth of field markings are coloured.
-Only two samples found, one of which has depth of field-markings in green, the other in red.
+Only two samples encountered, one of which has depth of field-markings in green, the other in red.

 Interestingly, the first versions (until about 1980) of the MIR-38 also had copper-coloured aperture blades.
 Thereafter the aperture blades are silvery.